top of page

 Said rampaging Fury - perched on the corpse of Lady Bumble's head-dress - starts and flies across the room to B

 B: Ah now Jenny, was this well done?
-(J attacks B's ear - the sporting gentlemen shriek like schoolgirls) - tsk! rest easy, ye pusillanimous poltroons! - though I must avoid egotism, which just now would be no vanity - the plumed hoyden has murderous intent towards all females within my ken - yet, she shall surrender to her chain and perch - furthermore, to Mule, she will make amends (feeds J cigar flakes)
+(J attacks B's ear - the sporting gentlemen shriek like schoolgirls) - tsk! rest easy, ye pusillanimous poltroons! - though I must avoid egotism, which just now would be no vanity - the plumed hoyden has murderous intent towards all females within my ken - yet, she shall surrender to her chain and perch - furthermore, to Mule, she will make amends

 M: Ah! sure God love the little one (J preens) - applaud - my friends - the entertainment fair Jenny has conferred (raises glass to J) - behold the Pantomime! - better yet than Grimaldi the Divine - or the Dog & Duck deferred!

-The pit is in uproar as the ladies fight for scraps of clothing - Lady Bumble falls onto the lights and sets the orchestra on fire - Kean is dragged out and his strappy boots are set upon - a resigned Mrs. FitzTrollope joins the crowd in a unhinged rendition of ‘The Virgin and the Bull'
+The pit is in uproar as the ladies fight for scraps of clothing - Lady Bumble falls onto the lights and sets the orchestra on fire - Kean is dragged out and his strappy boots are set upon - a resigned Mrs. FitzTrollope joins the crowd in an unhinged rendition of ‘The Virgin and the Bull'

 B(is wistfully content): Ah! - how I do delight in observing life as it really is - the many (scans stage) and myself, after all, the worst of any!